-This function provides opportunities for Security IC Embedded Software to trap other results of dangerous conditions, and the scope of the TOE evaluation includes correct operation of aspects such as the CPU instructions, memory functions and standard peripherals such as memories, registers, I/O interfaces, timers and UART as specified in [HM].
+The scope of the TOE evaluation includes correct operation of aspects such as the CPU instructions, memory functions and standard peripherals such as memories, registers, I/O interfaces, timers and UART as specified in [HM].
 In addition, the TOE offers hardware and software facilities that are designed to enable Security IC Embedded Software to address threats to its correct operation by taking control of the operating environment.
-Specifically, TOE preserve a secure state if failures are detected by Security IC Embedded Software during processing of the EWE interrupts for example, by using the ability to cause the chip to enter the reset state.
 The Security IC Embedded Software developer can rely on the following TOE functionality that has been specifically evaluated as part of the TOE: